theCreedo/IndigitousMusicFinder/README.md

 3. Run 'addperiod.py' in order to take all files from txt and translate them into files with periods at the end, adding them into '/txt_period/'

+4. Go to '/txt_period/' and execute command 'file -i *'.
+Remove anything that is 'iso-8859-1' or 'unknown8bit', or move them to '/corrupted_files/'.
+This will prevent IBM Watson from issuing an error over calls of invalid bytes

 	NOTE: IBM Watson Tone Analyzer analyzes based on sentences with periods, so make sure the songs aren't greater than 1000 lines (max of 1000 sentences)

 4. Set up an IBM Watson account.